Optimal Trading with a Trailing Stop: Introduction

+Compared to these works, we tackle the trading problem by formulating an \emph{optimal double stopping} with a \emph{stochastic timing constraint} induced by the trailing stop, and we rigorously derive the optimal trading strategy.
+Our method of solution applies to a general linear diffusion framework, and our analytical results facilitate computation of the value function and optimal timing strategies (see Section \ref{sec:xou}).
+In our optimal liquidation problem subject to the trailing stop, we show that it is optimal to use a limit sell order at a sufficiently high price.
+In other words, once the investor enters the market, he/she can immediately set the optimal limit sell order together with the trailing stop order, and wait for either order to be executed automatically.

-The incorporation of a trailing stop can be viewed as introducing a random maturity or stopping time constraint to the optimal stopping problem, in the sense that any admissible stopping time must come before triggering the trailing stop.
-Related studies by the authors include optimal stopping problems with maturities determined by an occupation time (\cite{OmegaRZ15,OmegaRZ16b}) or by a default time (\cite{LeungYamazakiQF}), and optimal mean reversion trading with a fixed stop-loss exit (\cite{LiLeung15}).
+The trailing stop can be viewed as a random maturity or stopping time constraint in the optimal stopping problem, in the sense that any admissible stopping time must come before triggering the trailing stop.
+Related studies by the authors include optimal stopping problems with maturities determined by an occupation time (\cite{OmegaRZ15,Rodosthenous2017}) or by a default time (\cite{Leung2013}), and optimal mean reversion trading with a fixed stop-loss exit (\cite{LiLeung15}).
 In particular, part of our study (Section \ref{opt1}) generalizes the analytical framework of \cite{LiLeung15} to general linear diffusions, and the results from optimal stopping subject to a fixed stop-loss exit will prove to be directly useful for solving the analogous problem with a trailing stop.

 The remaining of the paper is structured as follows.
 Section \ref{sec:MF} presents stochastic framework for our trading problem.
 In Section \ref{opt1}, we study an optimal trading problem with a fixed stop-loss.
 Then, in Section \ref{sec:trailing}, we study the optimal stopping problems for trading with a trailing stop.
 To illustrate our analytical results, we consider trading under the exponential Ornstein-Uhlenbeck model, and numerically compute the optimal acquisition and liquidation regions in Section \ref{sec:xou}.
 We also provide a sensitivity analysis on the optimal trading strategies with respect to model parameters.
+Detailed proofs are collected in the Appendix.